truid-ai/docs/Flutter SDK Documentation.md

 2. Define the method calls for each channel and the corresponding callbacks.
 3. Use the `invokeMethod()` function to call methods from one codebase to the other.

-### 4. Adding TruID SDKs

-To add the TruID SDKs to the app, follow these steps:

-1. Clone the private repository containing the TruID SDKs.
-2. Add the necessary dependencies and configurations for the TruID SDKs in the Gradle files.
-3. Use the TruID APIs to authenticate and authorize users in the app.

 ### 5. Handling MultiDex and Activity Issues